-We’ve all been there, 3:00pm rolls around and you’re so hungry that you are verging on angry (i.e. hangry) and you are willing to eat just about anything you can get your hands on.
+We’ve all been there, 3:00 pm rolls around and you’re so hungry that you are verging on angry (i.e. hangry) and you are willing to eat just about anything you can get your hands on.
 So, you either rush out to the local coffee shop and grab yourself a treat, or you raid the pantry when you get home and eat everything in sight.
-People often ask what to eat as an afternoon snack to help avoid this raging hunger, however, the cause of this hunger is often due to what you ate earlier in the day, not in that exact moment.
+People often ask what to eat as an afternoon snack to help avoid this raging hunger, however, the cause of this hunger is often due to what you ate earlier in the day, not at that exact moment.
 If your breakfast, or your lunch, were not large enough or did not contain enough protein and fat, it can lead to an afternoon crash which will leave you eyeing up every snack you can find.

 5. You’re sleepy during the day.

-Of course, there are many factors that can contribute to fatigue during the day (poor sleep, starring at your computer screen, busy schedule, etc..), however, your breakfast can also be a contributing factor.
+Of course, there are many factors that can contribute to fatigue during the day (poor sleep, staring at your computer screen, busy schedule, etc..), however, your breakfast can also be a contributing factor.
 If you find yourself spacey during your meeting or just want to take a nap after lunch it’s important to take a look at how your meal choices might be contributing to this.
-Opting for a savoury breakfast over a sweet one is a good way to avoid that afternoon crash in blood sugar which can leave you feeling overly fatigued.
+Opting for a savory breakfast over a sweet one is a good way to avoid that afternoon crash in blood sugar which can leave you feeling overly fatigued.

 6. You always need a late-night snack.

-I know what your thinking; “How is my late-night snack in any way related to what I ate for breakfast?”.
+I know what you’re thinking; “How is my late-night snack in any way related to what I ate for breakfast?”.
 The truth is, it might not solely be related to your breakfast, but it is certainly related to what you ate earlier in the day.
 It is important to remember that your blood sugar is affected by all of your meal choices, and your breakfast sets the tone for the entire day.
 Your breakfast choice will affect your blood sugar, which will affect your lunch choice, which will affect your blood sugar again, which will affect your dinner choice, which will affect your blood sugar again, which will affect your need for a late-night snack.
 When you start your day with a high sugar breakfast or a breakfast rich in simple carbohydrates, such as a smoothie, cereal and milk, bagel and cream cheese, or yogurt and granola, you can set your blood sugar on a roller coaster that will affect your food choices all the way to your evening snack.

 The Bottom Line

-By ensuring that your breakfast is a well-balanced meal with carbohydrates, protein and fat you will better set yourself, and your energy levels, up for success.
+By ensuring that your breakfast is a well-balanced meal with carbohydrates, protein, and fat you will better set yourself, and your energy levels, up for success.
 Although your breakfast choice might be made of real food and considered healthy (i.e. a smoothie or bowl of oatmeal), if you are experiencing one or any of the issues, it is a good sign that your breakfast choice is not working well for you.
 Remember, there is no perfect meal or perfect diet, so what works for one person might not work for you.
 Instead, it is important to take a step back, look at the big picture and see what is, or is not, working for you individually.
-Often just switching up your breakfast to something savoury with extra fat and protein, or simply eating a bit more, can help address many of these common issues that people struggle with on a daily basis.
+Often just switching up your breakfast to something savory with extra fat and protein, or simply eating a bit more, can help address many of these common issues that people struggle with on a daily basis.